-- The processing risk increased from the early 80s when imported animals from the UK were processed in BE (breeding stock banned in 94, veal calves in 96). - Imports of live animals from other countries with BSE still continue. - These animals plus infected indigenous animals and any UK imports remaining in the Luxembourg/Belgium national herd continue to pose a processing risk.
-The improved surveillance may reduce this risk to some extent.
+- The processing risk increased from the 80s when animals imported from the UK were processed in BE (import of breeding stock banned in 94, of veal calves in 96). - Imports of live animals from other countries with BSE still continue and these animals plus infected indigenous animals plus any UK (calf) imports remaining in the Belgium national herd, continue to pose a processing risk.